Little Rock Medical Malpractice Attorneys

 Protecting the rights of clients injured because of medical negligence

-Despite the trust that most Americans place in our doctors and healthcare system, human error, or negligence, is a factor which causes injury and death to patients.
+Despite the trust that most Americans place in our doctors and healthcare system, human error or negligence is a factor that causes injury and death to patients.
 When you visit your doctor for medical care, or when you enter the hospital for an emergency or a planned procedure, you trust in the education and expertise of your doctor and the rest of the medical staff who will be taking care of you.
-When that trust is violated and you suffer a serious injury because of it, you may be considering taking legal action.
+When that trust is violated and you suffer a serious injury because of it, you may consider taking legal action.

 Mistakes happen in the healthcare setting every day.
-Because of the high stakes involved in medical care, everyone from physicians to nurses and medical assistants are trained in proper procedures to protect patient health and safety.
-There is a standard of care which when medical professionals adhere to the standard, patients remain safe, and alive.
+Because of the high stakes involved in medical care, everyone from physicians to nurses and medical assistants is trained in proper procedures to protect patient health and safety.
+There is a standard of care that medical professionals adhere to, based on their type of medical practice.

 Medical malpractice is a medical mistake caused by the negligence of a medical professional that causes injury and other losses to a patient.

 A physician or any other medical professional owes a duty of care to the patient to comply with the accepted standard of care of his or her profession.
 The failure to do so can be considered negligence.
 While Arkansas state law does not require the use of an expert medical witness to testify about the line of causation between the doctor's negligence and the patient's injury, because the burden of proof is in the hands of the plaintiff, they may wish to (and usually do) use medical expert testimony in proving their case.